SSCHAcode/CellConstructor/README.md

 ## Requirements

 To correnctly install and use the package, you need to have
-1. python >= 2.7
+1. python >= 2.7 and < 3
-2. ASE : Atomic Simulation Environment
+2. ASE : Atomic Simulation Environment (suggested but not mandatory)
 3. numpy
 4. scipy
 5. A fortran compiler